toluisjoel/Free-Courses-Finder/README.md

 # Frontendmentor.io free courses finder
-  A python that gets all the free courses on[frontendmentor.io](https://www.frontendmentor.io/resources) since they don't have a filter button.
+  A python script that gets all the free courses on [frontendmentor.io](https://www.frontendmentor.io/resources) since they don't have a filter button.

 ### Prerequisites